2022–23 Basketbol Süper Ligi

-The 2022–23 Basketbol Süper Ligi is the 57th season of the Basketball Super League (Turkish: Basketbol Süper Ligi), the top-level professional club men's basketball league in Turkey.
+The 2022–23 Basketbol Süper Ligi was the 57th season of the Basketball Super League (Turkish: Basketbol Süper Ligi), the top-level professional club men's basketball league in Turkey.

 Teams

 On 2 May 2022, Manisa BB was promoted to the BSL as the champion of the Turkish Basketball First League.
 It will be their first season in the BSL.
 Beysu Konyaspor promoted to the BSL as winners of the TBL play-offs.

 Semt77 Yalovaspor and HDI Sigorta Afyon Belediye were relegated after finishing in the last two spots for 2021–22 Basketbol Süper Ligi.